I have written about this before and it is still my favorite mantra

 I also had a generic nVidia 460 1GRAM card, which I also installed in the system.
 This was not included in the purchases for building this system, but it is around $45 if not less now.
 I have had it for over a year now and it was installed in the old Shuttle computer, so I wasn’t going to let it go to waste.

-With everything in place, all I had to do is boot the system up and enter the BIOS screen so as to ensure that the SSD drive had a higher priority than any other drive.
+With everything in place, all I had to do is boot the system up and enter the BIOS screen to ensure that the SSD drive had a higher priority than any other drive.

 Once that was done, I put the installation disks in the DVD-ROM and restored the system on the SSD drive.
 4 DVDs later (around 30 minutes) the system was installed and booted up.
 It took however another couple of hours until I had everything set up.
 The myriad of Windows Updates, (plus my slow Internet connection) contributed to this delay.
 However I have to admit, that the SSD drive was a very good purchase, since I have never seen Windows boot in less than 10 seconds (from power up to the login screen).